 The Arizona Department of Insurance (ADOI) provides a helpful premium comparison among Arizona’s most prominent home insurance companies.

-The age of your home, crime and vandalism rates near your home, your home’s proximity to fire protection and fire hydrants, how your home is constructed, your credit history, and your claims history as well as the claims history of the property can all affect the amount of the premium you’ll pay for home insurance.
+The age of your home, crime and vandalism rates near your home, your home’s proximity to fire protection and fire hydrants, how your home is constructed, your credit history, and your claims history as well as the claims history of the property can all affect the amount of the premium you’ll pay for home insurance in Arizona.
 The presence of wood stoves, certain breeds of dogs known for causing injury to humans, swimming pools, trampolines, and playscapes can affect the cost of a premium as well.
 In general, wood frame houses and homes in rural areas cost more to insure than masonry construction and homes in Arizona’s large cities, which have better access to high-quality fire protection.

 Consumers can generally get discounts by being nonsmokers, installing security and safety features, having multiple policies with the same insurer, being long-time policyholders, and increasing their deductible.